acsone/odoo-bedrock/README.rst

 * `gosu <https://github.com/tianon/gosu>`_ to step down from root in the entrypoint
 * ``nano``, ``less``, for some rudimentary comfort when the time comes to investigate the container on the terminal
+* `kwkhtmltopdf <https://github.com/acsone/kwkhtmltopdf>`_ client.
+The default
+  KWKHTMLTOPDF_SERVER_URL environment variable is set to http://kwkhtmltopdf.
-* Odoo mandatory external dependencies (wkhtmltopdf, lessc)
+* Odoo mandatory external dependencies (ie lessc for Odoo < 12)

 Note **Odoo's python dependencies are not included**: you need to pip install Odoo's requirements.txt, or apt install them.